corndeladmin/AI6-rise-resources/README.md

 - Uses Handlebars templates for HTML generation
 - Outputs each snippet as a standalone HTML file in the `public` directory
 - Generates an `index.html` listing all generated snippets
+- Generates an `iframes.html` page with ready-to-copy iframe tags for each generated snippet
 - Supports syntax highlighting via https://highlightjs.org/
 - Easily extensible for new languages by adding a language folder and corresponding files to the `snippets` directory
 - Uses Highlight.js to change the theme change the CSS link in `snippet.hbs` to use a different highlight.js theme: https://cdnjs.com/libraries/highlight.js